 4. Districts engage students and parents with up-to-date information on students’ academic progress to strengthen home-school connections and proactively address students’ social or academic needs.

-On April 11, 2013, Ed Trust-West hosted a webinar where district leaders from top-performing districts shared the strategies that have contributed to student success.
+On April 30, 2014, Ed Trust-West hosted a webinar where district leaders from top-performing districts shared the strategies that have contributed to student success.
 Click here to view and/or download a recording of this event, and here to download the related PowerPoint presentation.
-On April 30, 2014, Ed Trust-West will host another webinar featuring promising practices from some of the top-performing districts in the 2013 District Report Cards.
-Please register here to join us on April 30.
+For the April 11, 2013 webinar, click here to view and/or download a recording of this event, and here to download the related PowerPoint presentation.

 2013 List of Grades for All Districts: This document provides a full listing of grades for all districts in the 2013 district report cards.